darlacameron/intro-to-d3-nicar-2020/README.md

 	- The basics of chart-making always apply — leave no axis unlabeled!
 But all of the text around a graphic matters a lot.
 Be a good journalist and cite your sources — or even link directly to them.
 Your future self will thank you when you're trying to track down this data again.
 - Annotate all the things
 	- As an alternative to tooltips, graphics editors LOVE a nice, clean swoopy arrow with text at the end providing helpful context.
 (Seriously.)
 It's very easy to swoop arrows all day long in Illustrator, but unfortunately it's a bit harder in d3.
 [Swoopy Drag](https://1wheel.github.io/swoopy-drag/) is the best option for adding a bit of elegant annotation.
-	- Those arrows have to point to something — a nice, three-line annotation, perhaps?
-Unfortunately, SVG `<text>` elements don't support text wrapping, so you'll have to use a function to wrap the text yourself.
+	- Those arrows have to point to something, and it's usually text.
+Unfortunately, SVG `<text>` elements don't support multi-line text wrapping, so you'll have to use a function to wrap the text yourself.
 [This example](https://bl.ocks.org/mbostock/7555321) is fairly helpful.
 		- Pro tip: you could also just put the text in an absolutely positioned `<p>` tag, which does support text wrapping, and use d3.scale to position it.
 - Make text more visible with casing
 	- Labels on top of a brightly colored map can be hard to read.
 Use CSS to add subtle white shadow or stroke around the text so text is legible.